jitkasempin/pubsub-to-bigquery-pump/README.md

 With our Cloud Run service deployed, we can now configure individual jobs in Cloud Scheduler that will execute your Cloud Run service.

 > This service assumes that your BigQuery schema matches the names of JSON message fields.
 Column names are not case sensitive and the types conversion is best effort.
+You can use [this service](https://bigquery-json-schema-generator.com/) to generate BigQuery schema from the JSON in one of your PubSub messages

 To configure job to drain your messages accumulated in PubSub topic to BigQuery create a job configuration file with this shape (see sample in [job/sample.json](./job/sample.json)):